Misdemeanor & Felony Traffic Offenses

 Going through a red light may be a misdemeanor in one state, for instance, but it becomes a felony if the driver maliciously hits another vehicle in the intersection and an occupant of that vehicle dies.
 In addition, some traffic offenses are defined as misdemeanors or felonies from the outset, such as driving with a revoked license, leaving the scene of an accident, or reckless driving.

 People accused of these more-serious traffic violations are entitled to all constitutional protections provided to criminal defendants, including the right to a court-appointed attorney and a jury trial.
-Following is a discussion of traffic misdemeanors and traffic felonies.

 The criminal justice system would quickly be overwhelmed if every minor breach of the law required a full criminal trial.
 Therefore, less egregious traffic violations are often treated as misdemeanors (although many minor traffic offenses are considered even less severe "infractions").
 Misdemeanors are less serious crimes, generally punishable by a fine or incarceration in the county jail for less than one year.
 Although precise classifications vary on a state-by-state basis, common examples of traffic misdemeanors include: